LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/deep-dive-ui.md

 Next make sure when working with subdomains that you whitelisted the correct domain.
 Lets say you are visiting `https://www.liveperson.com` and therefore whitelisted `liveperson.com`.
 Than you fell into the trap, because `www.` is a subdomain, instead the correct domain to whitelist would be `www.liveperson.com` or `*.liveperson.com`.

 Finally as shown above we do support the use of wildcards by setting `*`.
 But you should be aware that we only support one wildcard in the domain meaning that `*.*.liveperson.com` is not possible, while `*.liveperson.com` is possible.

+# TODO: Image

+The domain is added by inserting it and than clicking the "Add"-Button next to the input field.
+Once it is saved it will be reflected in the domain list below.

+{: .notice}
+Please be aware that adding a domain can take up to 5 minutes until being "active"

 #### Step: Function Description